pallets/flask/docs/tutorial/dbinit.rst

 errors.
 It's a good idea to add a function that initializes the database for you to the application.

-To do this we can create a function and hook it into the ``flask`` command that initializes the database.
+To do this we can create a function and hook it into the :command:`flask` command that initializes the database.
 Let me show you the code first.
 Just add this function below the `connect_db` function in :file:`flaskr.py`::